openebs-archive/openebs-docs/docs/setupstoragepools.md

 #### **Limitations**:

-1. For Striped pool, it will take only one disk per Node even if Node have multiple disks.
+1. For Striped pool, it will take only one disk per Node even Node have multiple disks.
 2. For Mirrored pool, it must have only 2 disks attached per Node.

 ## Scheduling a Pool on a Node